|Dates / Deadlines:|

 Dates and Flights

 When is orientation?

 In addition to the full day mandatory pre-departure orientation you’ll have on campus, there will be an on-site orientation for this program.
 In Cuenca and in Mendoza students’ on-site orientation occurs immediately upon and in the days following arrival before classes begin.
 The orientation in Cuenca is specifically designed for the Dickinson group; however, in Mendoza, it is a combination of UNCuyo’s orientation for international students as well as activities and sessions led by the Dickinson director.

 During the orientation in Argentina you will meet and work with the on-site director, as well as key contacts from the UNCuyo International Relations office.
-Orientation events include a tour of campus, an overview of Mendoza’s public transportation system, university registration meetings, and an overview of your health and safety while studying in Argentina.
+Orientation events include a tour of campus, a campus dining experience, an overview of Mendoza’s public transportation system, university registration meetings, and an overview of your health and safety while studying in Argentina.

 Students on this program must arrive in Quito, Ecuador on the designated arrival date and within the requested arrival window.
-You must communicate your arrival plans to CEDEI as well as CGSE.
-To notify the CGSE, you should enter the flight information in your on line program accessible here.
-Official dates for the program can be found here.
+You must communicate your arrival plans to CEDEI as well as CGSE via the online application.

 Yes.
 Dickinson typically asks a travel agent to organize a group flight for this program originating from Miami International Airport (MIA).
 Students are responsible for getting themselves to the gateway airport and should leave plenty of time for delays and flight cancelations so they can make the group flight.